As Author :

 Kota Neelima has studied painting techniques at the Arpana Caur’s Academy of Fine Arts and Literature, New Delhi.
 She holds a Master’s Degree in International Relations from the Jawaharlal Nehru University, Delhi, and was Senior Research Fellow, South Asia Studies at The Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.

-Her book on devotion, Tirupati : A Guide To Life (2012) has been translated into several languages.
+Her book on devotion, Tirupati: A Guide To Life (2012) has been translated into several languages.
 The book drew from Skanda Mahapurana to explore the temple of Tirupati in Southern India.
 She also co-authored another book with Dr. AV Ramana Dikshitulu, Tirumala, Sacred Foods of God, which explains the traditions of Naivedyam.
-Besides religion and spirituality, Neelima is the author of four bestselling novels on poverty and political corruption, of which one book, Shoes of the Dead (2013), is being made into a movie.
 She works from her studio, StudioAdda, and lives in New Delhi.